eProsima/xtypes/README.md

     access to the pair stored at the index position?
     These pairs are ordered internally using a hashing the key's value, so the order while iterating may change after any modification of the map.

+    **IMPORTANT: Don't modify the key value while iterating the pairs of a map, it probably makes the map unusable.**
     ```c++
     StringType key_type;
     MapType map_type(key_type, primitive_type<uint64_t>());